 Are you planning a trip to the beautiful city of Alicante?
 The most popular Spanish coast in the Mediterranean boasts warm climates, amazing beaches and some of the best historic monuments in all of Spain.
-Staying in Alicante is preferable, since it is on the Costa Blanca, whilst also being within the vicinity of Valencia and Murcia.
+Staying in Alicante is a great option, as it's on the Costa Blanca, whilst also being within the vicinity of Valencia and Murcia.
 You want to hire a car, but you're worried about hidden fees when you get there.
 We understand - in fact, we started Stress Free Car Rental as a business because we became sick and tired of seeing people's holidays ruined by hidden additional costs when it came to car rental and insurance.

-When you choose to book your car hire Alicante with Stress Free Car Rental, we make sure that you're aware of all the prices up front so there's no hidden fees or small print.
-We don't want you to purchase cover that doesn't suit your needs for your trip, for any number of reasons for you travelling to Alicante.
+When you choose to book your car hire Alicante with Stress Free Car Rental, we make sure that you're aware of all the prices up front, so there's no hidden fees or small print.
+We don't want you to purchase car hire cover that doesn't suit your needs for your trip.
 You'll find that there are no extra costs when you reach the Alicante Airport car rental area.
 Our job is to make it 100% clear what you're getting for your money, whether you're purchasing our essential cover or premium cover from your car hire company through our website.

-The booking process online is extremely comprehensive, with plenty of filters and options to choose from as you choose your rental, including the option to book a rental with no excess, using a debit card or a credit card.
+The booking process online is exceptionally comprehensive, with plenty of filters and options to choose from as you select your rental, including the opportunity to book a rental with no excess, using a debit card or a credit card.
 Low security deposit options are also available, find these by using the filters on the search results page.
-Everything is explained on each page and all the key information is summarised every step of the way, making your care hire booking quick and painless.
+Everything is explained on each page and all the critical information is summarised every step of the way, making your car hire booking quick and painless.

 To combat against the hidden fee problem, we decided to include all of the add-on charges within our pricing.
 This makes the process much more transparent, as fees such as young and senior driver, or any late/early vehicle drop-off fees are included in the price you see on the website.

-When it comes to car hire, we know how it feels to come across a company that you truly think you'd use again.
-There a number of car rental companies that we know give the best service, since they are globally known brands dedicated to maintaining a great reputation by going the extra mile for customer service.
+When it comes to car hire, we know how it feels to come across a company that you genuinely think you'd use again.
+There a number of car rental companies that we know give the best service since they are globally known brands dedicated to maintaining an excellent reputation by going the extra mile for customer service.
 We've partnered with the likes of Enterprise, Hertz and Europcar, so you know you'll be in the hands of some of the most trusted car hire brands in the world.

 We believe in pricing competitively and fairly for car hire, and that's not just in Alicante, but for anywhere at the 1000s of locations we offer rentals.
 If you find a website online that's offering a silly price such as '27p per week', common sense would tell you that there are likely to be hidden fees, large insurance excess amount and large security deposits.
 Remember, when you book with us, our prices are cheap but also realistic.